learningcoding-pixel/tp/docs/UserGuide.md

 ### Listing all athletes : `list`

-Shows a list of all athletes in the address book.
+Shows a list of all athletes in the RelayCoach app.

 Format: `list`

 ### Editing an athlete : `edit`

-Edits an existing athlete in the address book.
+Edits an existing athlete in the RelayCoach app.

 Format: `edit INDEX [n/NAME], [d/DOB], [p/PHONE], [e/EMAIL], [a/ADDRESS], [r/ROLE], [h/HEIGHT], [w/WEIGHT], [t/TAG]…​`